 Sieber Plastic Surgery offers first-rate care for all of our patients.
 Dr. Sieber is a double board-certified plastic surgeon specializing in reconstructive and cosmetic surgery of the breast, face, and body in the San Francisco area.
 His practice includes an emphasis on liposuction and tummy tuck procedures.

-At your consultation appointment, Dr. Sieber will help you determine whether liposuction or a tummy tuck will be best for you and your body.
+At your consultation appointment, will help you determine whether liposuction or a full tummy tuck procedure will be best for you and your body.
 Call today to schedule your appointment and start looking forward to the new you!